Asbestosis

 How long does it take to get asbestosis?

 Asbestosis has a long latency period (span of time before symptoms develop), as asbestos fibers gradually irritate healthy lung tissue.
-The first symptoms of asbestosis appear typically 20 to 50 years after exposure.

 Talk to your doctor to learn how you can manage asbestosis after diagnosis.